Stomach Pain? Could it be IBS?

 The treatment of IBS is largely a matter of managing the symptoms.
 The first treatment options should be as conservative as possible to try to avoid expensive, long-term medications with potential side effects.

 Heather Barton, MD, is board certified in internal medicine and specializes in gastroenterology.
-She sees patients at Seaside Gastroenterology in Lewes.
+She sees patients at Beebe Gastroenterology in Lewes and Millville.
 She received her medical degree from Eastern Virginia Medical School and completed an internal medicine residency and gastroenterology fellowship in Charleston, South Carolina.
 She focuses on gastroenterology, specifically women's issues.